mongodb-developer/mongodb-java-spring-boot-MongoDB-search/README.md

   cluster).
 - Load the [sample datasets](https://www.mongodb.com/docs/atlas/sample-data/#available-sample-datasets) as we are working with the `sample_mflix.movies` collection.
-- Create an Atlas Search index for the `sample_mflix.movies` collection named `dynamic` with the following
+- Create a MongoDB Search index for the `sample_mflix.movies` collection named `dynamic` with the following
   configuration:

 ```json